 Source: Notteboom, T. and J-P Rodrigue (2005) “Port Regionalization: Towards a New Phase in Port Development”, Maritime Policy and Management, Vol. 32, No. 3, pp. 297-313.

-The fourth phase concerns regionalization, as more extensive inland connections are established between the port and its hinterland (4).
+The fourth phase concerns regionalization, as more extensive inland connections, are established between the port and its hinterland (4).
 The setting of corridors and freight distribution centers mainly takes two forms:

 - Inland ports.
 This is a rather more recent concept where a direct inland connection, particularly through rail, is established between an inland terminal and the port.
-It takes advantages of intermodal transportation and the improvements in the transshipment efficiency of port terminals.
+It takes advantage of intermodal transportation and the improvements in the transshipment efficiency of port terminals.
 Inland terminals tend to have available space to provide an array of logistical services, such as consolidation and deconsolidation, for freight shipped to congested coastal load center ports.